 Music at the Gate is a monthly musical event that takes place during the summer in front of the iconic Laurence’s gate in Drogheda.
 This striking monument built in the twelfth century is a key part of Drogheda’s heritage and since Music at the Gate began in September 2017, it has been used as an icon for the Fleadh Cheoil in 2018 and 2019.

 Music at the Gate welcomes and encourages musicians from Drogheda, other parts of Louth, Meath, Monaghan, Dublin and other areas of Ireland to sit in the open air and enjoy the simple pleasures of playing music with a group of likeminded people.
 The environment of Music at the Gate is always relaxed, friendly, collaborative, supportive and fun.
-It has resulted in audiences of over 600 people attending.
+It has resulted in audiences of over a thousand people attending.

 Purpose and mission

 Music at the Gate is a free family friendly and entertaining event started and run by Darragh Ó Héiligh that aims to serve the community in Drogheda by promoting traditional Irish music.
 It has several core values that drives the delivery of this mission.

 - Increase the visibility and accessibility of traditional Irish music to everyone in Drogheda with emphasis on young families.

 - Provide people at any age and any musical level a supportive, relaxed, collaborative and friendly outlet to perform in public or join in with more experienced musicians to gain experience.

 - To help musicians who are starting to play an instrument to improve by offering a supportive and inclusive environment.